wold5/avater-manual/manual_en.md

 If the device has a '*local db mirror*', the device entry is kept, is labeled as disconnected, and any device references are purged.
 Ejecting 'local mirrors' does nothing.

 ### Device selector
-Select one of multiple devices or *locally mirrored devices*.
+Select one of multiple devices or *locally mirrored (LM) devices*.

+##### Device state icon
+Mounted devices are displayed in dark grey, unmounted in light grey.
+Local Mirror entries are indicated by a circle on the left; e-readers by a square on the right, with an optional SD-card symbol in the middle.

 ##### Switching and loading annotations

 Switching between devices loads the annotations for the selected device (unless disabled under *settings > Annotationsviewer*).
 Previously loaded annotations are kept in memory until the device is removed from the program (for *local DB mirrors* this will not occur).

-##### Connected devices
-Connected devices are indicated by addition of an e-reader icon, and a "connected" text-label.
-Entries without these are so-called local mirrors.

 ##### Custom device label